gurico0516/chomane/README.md

 ANd you can login `admin page` by user admin01@example.com password `Admin!01`.

 ## Walkthrough
-1. Register an account through Sign Up
-2. Log in and register your weekly allowance now.
+1. Log in and register your weekly allowance now.
-3. Enter money spent daily from expenses to keep track of your spending.
+2. Enter money spent daily from expenses to keep track of your spending.
-4. Your registered allowance can also be viewed in the calendar and graph.
+3. Your registered allowance can also be viewed in the calendar and graph.
-5. Use the app's settings feature to configure the app to your liking and make it easy to use!
+4. Use the app's settings feature to configure the app to your liking and make it easy to use!

 ## Built Using
 * PHP 8.2.5